Drake's Assault on Panama: Battle of Capirilla Hill

 In order to clear the environs of lurking parties of the Spanish, Baskerville picked a force of 750 men.
 On 20 January they started upon the perilous march by the old Panama road.
 They occupied the small settlement of Venta de la Quebrada two days later but on the third day, after an exhausting march of nearly thirty miles in incessant rain and high humidity, Baskerville had found himself confronted by a gorge near another settlement of Capirilla.
 Further forward this became more precipitous and the road was dominated from above by a menacing hill.
 Surrounding the top of the hill was an impressive defensive structure composed of a defile with an impenetrable abatis.
 Defending this fort were around seventy Spanish troops under Captain Juan Enríquez Conabut dug in to bar the English advance across the isthmus.
 Baskerville nevertheless ordered an attack to take the hill but this terrain was well chosen by the Spanish; the English attempted for three hours to dislodge the defenders.
 Each time they assaulted however they were repelled and suffered heavy casualties.
-The Spaniards were then reinforced by an additional fifty arquebusiers under Captain Hernando de Lierno Agüero which turned the tide.
+The Spaniards were then reinforced by an additional fifty arquebusiers under Captain Hernando de Lierno Agüero, which turned the tide.
 By this time half of Baskerville's remaining provisions and ammunition were ruined by the wet due to the rain and heavy humidity.
-Even if he did take the hill he realised he would have to fight his way through a succession of such obstacles to Panama and would have no troops left to hold it.
+Even if he did take the hill, he realised that he would have to fight his way through a succession of such obstacles to Panama and would have no troops left to hold it.
 The English retreated leaving the hill in the hands of the victorious Spaniards.
 Losses for the English were over sixty men killed or wounded including Baskerville's brother Nicholas.
 Spanish losses were only seven killed with an unknown number wounded.

 Baskerville's contingent, many of them sick and now demoralised, sent a desperate note to Drake to meet him with supplies and 200 men on the way back.
 Eventually the depleted force rejoined Drake at Nombre de Dios on 22 January.
 Drake's and the crews' morale plummeted and three days later they departed westward.